Welcome

 The

-our modest presentation of 20th century avant-garde compositions.
-Dulcie Livingston, Dave
+modest presentation of 20th century avant-garde compositions.
+Dulcie Livingston, Dave Linaburg and I

-for oboe, electric guitar, and marimba.
-It went well, but the record labels were not in
+oboe, electric guitar, and marimba.
+It went well, but the record labels were not in attendance, and

 Sunday past was a second showing of the Illuminati Outro, a group comprised of Lee Barbour,

-10 years of being open.
-I hope for ten more, and maybe another chance to play there... it's a great
+their 10 years of being open.
+I hope for ten more, and maybe another chance to play there... it's a

 Havanason will be trying to make a comeback this spring starting with a short gig at the CCPL for